lauralwd/azolla_phd_thesis/source/13_chapter_3_hidden-treasures.md

 In Chapter \ref{foul play} [@Dijkhuizen2018], we did not find evidence for this process, both in  N~2~^15^ labelling experiments and in the analyses of the genomes we sequenced.
 A fourth theory is that these bacteria produce plant growth-promoting factors such as IAA when provided with tryptophan, theoretically reducing tryptophan-inhibition on nitrogen fixation and promoting plant growth by exporting auxin [@Forni1992b; @Forni1996; @Banach2019 ].

-Here, we set out to reconstruct all _Azolla_ associated microbial genomes from public sequencing data; some data is part of a metagenomic study design, but most is not.
+Here, we set out to reconstruct all _Azolla_ associated microbial genomes from public sequencing data; some data was part of a metagenomic study design, but most it was not.
 We take a similar approach as @Delmont2016, with two major adaptations: firstly, we remove as much as possible host DNA, and secondly, we broaden the perspective from a single species to a whole genus of species.
 One species has been abundantly sequenced in various experimental designs: _Azolla filiculoides_.
 Most species, however, have been sequenced once based on a single DNA extraction, as is the case for the _Azolla_ genome project.
 The _Azolla_ genome project [@Li2018] provided the research community with the _A. filiculoides_ genome and WGS sequencing data for six of the seven known _Azolla species_.
 This recent wealth in _Azolla_ sequencing data provides an opportunity to acquire more genomes of microbes associated with the _Azolla_ genus as a whole.
 The experimental design of the _Azolla_ genome project does not facilitate metagenomics of a single _Azolla_ species.
-Still, we may be able to use metagenomics techniques, thorough data filtering, and specific metagenomic data from other research projects on _Azolla_ species to acquire the genomes of _Azolla_ associated bacteria from this data.
+Still, we may be able to use metagenomics techniques, thorough data filtering, and specific metagenomic data from other research projects on _Azolla_ species to assemble the genomes of _Azolla_ associated bacteria from this data.

-This manuscript presents the methods by which we systematically acquire genomes of bacteria associated with the genus _Azolla_.
+This manuscript presents the methods by which we systematically assemble genomes of bacteria associated with the genus _Azolla_.
 We assemble multiple high-quality Metagenome Assembled Genomes (MAGs) for each _Azolla_ species from publicly available data.
 In doing so, we make our methods reproducible via the Snakemake and conda frameworks and document any progress in the workflow on Github.
-Finally, we are glad to share the genomes of all these _Azolla_ associated bacteria with the _Azolla_ community for further studies: The _Azolla_ genus-wide metagenome.
+The resulting genomes of all the _Azolla_ associated bacteria constitute the _Azolla_ genus-wide metagenome and are thus available for further studies.

 ## Methods